shipyardapp/Shipyard-Documentation/docs/blueprint-library/microsoft-power-bi/microsoft-power-bi-trigger-refresh.md

 ## Overview
 Shipyard's low-code Microsoft Power BI Trigger Refresh blueprint allows users to refresh a dataset or a dataflow on a Microsoft Power BI workspace.
+The dataset or dataflow must be located in a workspace that the service principal account has access to and cannot be **"My Workspace"**.

 Microsoft limits the number of dataflow refreshes that can be triggered to 8 within 24 hours.
 If you are using this blueprint to refresh a dataflow, please ensure that you are not exceeding this limit.
 ## Variables